 The small emirate of Umm Al Quwain has lots to offer visitors in terms of natural beauty, culture, and chequered history.
-Amidst a peaceful environment – far removed from the hustle and bustle of Dubai, Abu Dhabi, and Sharjah – Umm Al Quwain gives visitors a chance to witness the rich cultural history of the emirate, by paying a visit to the Umm Al Quwain Museum.
+Amidst a peaceful environment – far removed from the hustle and bustle of Dubai, Abu Dhabi, and Sharjah – Umm Al Quwain gives visitors a chance to witness the rich cultural history of the emirate.

-You would find the museum in the Madeena Al Qadeema area.
+You would find the museum in the Madeena Al Qadeema area and you can also visit Museum of Illusions.
 This is part of the old quarters of the city.
 Here, it is like a time travel back to the past as the area maintains the old and traditional look & feel of a typical Arabian small town.

 History of Umm Al Quwain